kodcapsule/14-day-Terraform-Challenge-From-Beginner-to-Expert/Day-4 State Management/Readme.md

 ### Local State

-By default, Terraform stores state locally in a file named `terraform.tfstate`.
-While this works for personal projects or initial setups, it has significant limitations:
+Terraform by default stores state locally in a file named `terraform.tfstate`.storing state in a single `terraform.tfstate` locally is good only when you are working  personal projects or initial setups.
+Local sate has some drawbacks expercially in a team on a real product.

-**Advantages of Local State:**
-- Simple setup with no additional configuration
-- Works without external dependencies
-- Good for learning and individual development

 **Disadvantages of Local State:**
-- Not suitable for team collaboration
+- With local state team collaboration becomes difficult or impossible
-- Vulnerable to accidental deletion or corruption
+- Local state is vulnerable to accidental deletion or corruption of state files
-- May contain sensitive data stored in plaintext on your device
-- No built-in locking mechanism, raising the risk of conflicts
+- There is no built-in locking mechanism, raising the risk of conflicts

 ### Remote State
+Remote State refers to storing the Terraform state file (terraform.tfstate) in a remote backend rather than locally on your machine.
+This enables collaboration, prevents state loss, and supports features like state locking and versioning.
+Some common remote backends include AWS S3,Terraform Cloud, Azure Blob Storage etc.

-For professional environments and team settings, remote state is strongly recommended.
-Remote state stores your Terraform state in a shared location accessible by all team members.
+For professional settings  and team collaboration, it is strongly recommended to use remote state.
+Remote state stores your Terraform state in a shared location that is accessible by all your team members.

 **Advantages of Remote State:**
 - Enables team collaboration
 - Provides built-in locking mechanisms (with most backends)